 Delete rows from Amazon RDS for PostgreSQL

-Finally, let us see how to remove the record for that actor we have just added to the database.
+Finally, here's how you can remove the record for the actor you just added to the database.
 This section shows how to delete data from the PostgreSQL table based on a specific condition.

 using Devart.Data.PostgreSql;